katulevskiy/tech_layoffs_ml/README.md

 ### Discussion

 For our task, we decided to start off with simple regression models (linear, polynomial) to get a “baseline” model to compare future models and optimizations.
 Through the immensely high MSE from our regression models, we were able to find out that simple regression was not enough to accurately predict our task using our layoff data.
-Therefore, we decided that it would be good to explore more effective models in hopes of improving our MSE.
+After trying the multi-degree polynomial regressions, we tried an Automatic Relevance Determination (ARD) Regressor, which uses prior probabilities to make educated guesses on which features are most relevant to the data, and then shrinks the coefficients of lesser important features to improve the model's accuracy while maintaining its simplicity as a regression model.
+To see if we could further reduce the MSE, we decided to explore more complex and effective models.

 We then moved on to a neural net as our next model.
 Assuming that our data had complex, non-linear relationships from the poor performance of our regression models, we decided that a neural net may perform better for this type of problem.
 We did not perform any hyperparameter tuning in the beginning and got results in MSE and accuracy similarly high to that of the regression models.
 In hopes that this was not the case, we ran k-fold cross-validation to check if our neural network was truly not optimal.
 After finding high MSE values at each iteration, we confirmed that our base neural net model was not optimal at all.